Tinkerforge/doc/en/source/Tutorials/Tutorial_Extending/Tutorial.rst

  If you connect a device to the PC, the Viewer will display the UID in the "Setup" tab.

-In **Line 15** the IP Connection is connected.
+In **Line 17** the IP Connection is connected.
 It is possible to run your program on another PC than the one which has the Brick Daemon running (e.g. you can write a program for your smart phone that controls a Brick connected to your PC).

-The **Lines 18-23** configure the DC Brick and let the motor run forwards at full speed.
+The **Lines 20-24** configure the DC Brick and let the motor run forwards at full speed.

-**Line 25-27** is used to prevent program termination until you press enter.
-After this the motor is stopped before the program ends.
+**Line 26** is used to prevent program termination until you press enter.

+**Line 29-32** stops the motor before the program ends.

 Run this Python script and use it or other examples as a starting point for your own project.